Skip to main content

 Prior to April 2018, the Ministry for Housing, Communities and Local Government (MHCLG) collected and published summary information on English local housing authorities’ activities under Part 7 of the Housing Act 1996 (as amended by the Homelessness Act 2002 and the Localism Act 2011) which places statutory duties on local housing authorities to provide assistance to people who are homeless or threatened with homelessness.

-The most recent statutory homelessness statistics for England (Department for Levelling Up, Housing and Communities) are available.
+The most recent statutory homelessness statistics for England (Ministry of Housing, Communities and Local Government) are available.

 Scotland